 Tank, Vessel and Silo Testing, Inspection and Environmental Services

-Oil and Petrochemical industry feed stocks, refinery products, general chemicals and other products have been stored in above-ground, vertical cylindrical and horizontal tanks for many years..
+Oil and Petrochemical industry feedstocks, refinery products, general chemicals and other products have been stored in above-ground, vertical cylindrical and horizontal tanks for many years.

-At first sight these tanks appear of simple design and construction with innocuous working environments.
+At first sight, these tanks appear of simple design and construction with innocuous working environments.
 However, this is not the case in practice, as shown by the many accidents associated with such tanks that have occurred around the world over the decades.

-If your business stores any type of chemical or product you must take all necessary steps to prevent pollution.
-These substances and products could cause pollution if they spill onto land, enter surface waters or ground water or are released into the air.
+If your business stores any type of chemical or product you must take all necessary steps to prevent pollution and contamination.
+These substances and products could cause pollution if they spill onto land, enter surface waters or groundwater or are released into the air.
 Many substances are also harmful to human health.

-As legislation regarding the environment is getter more stringent and the ever increasing agency inspections requiring more control and prevention regarding possible pollution and hazardous to health situations, Companies which have storage tanks and vessels should now carry out an initial assessment of all vessels if one has not already been carried out.
+As legislation regarding the environment is getter more stringent and the ever-increasing agency inspections requiring more control and prevention regarding possible pollution and hazardous to health situations, Companies which have storage tanks and vessels should now carry out an initial assessment of all vessels if one has not already been carried out.

-Many companies especially those whose operations have a profound effect on the environment are working to, or are implementing environmental management systems to BS ISO 14001 : 1996
+Many companies especially those whose operations have a profound effect on the environment are working to, or are implementing environmental management systems to BS ISO 14001.

 Maintaining and managing storage tanks and vessels

 - any changes to a container’s shape, eg bulging or distortion;

 - stains or any leaks;

 - closed or locked valves and gauges;

-• build up of water in bunds or other SCS, and ensuring they are free from rubbish.
+- a build-up of water in bunds or other SCS, and ensuring they are free from rubbish.

 You should always look for any signs of damage or interference to your tank or pipework.
 If you find any problems, get repairs carried out immediately by a competent qualified technician.

-- checking the condition and operation of pipework and fittings
+- checking the condition and operation of pipework and fittings;

-- removing and disposing of any condensation water or sludge in your tank
+- removing and disposing of any condensation water or sludge in your tank;

 - checking for leaks

-INDEi provides a range of methods for tank testing and inspection in the fuel, water, chemical and food industries including
+INDEi provides a range of methods for tank testing and inspection in the fuel, water, chemical and food industries including:

-- Obtaining the material and fabrication aspects of your tank(s) using positive material identification methods
+- Obtaining the material and fabrication aspects of your tank(s) using positive material identification methods;

-• Carrying out a thorough visual examination
+- Carrying out a thorough visual examination;

-• Non destructive testing methods including penetrant, magnetic particle, ultrasonic and eddy current inspection to determine any corrosion, erosion, wear or cracking.
+- Non-destructive testing methods including penetrant, magnetic particle, ultrasonic and eddy current inspection to determine any corrosion, erosion, wear or cracking.

-These storage tank testing and inspections are essential to minimise the risk of tank failure, and associated leakage that can occur.
+These storage tank integrity testing and inspections are essential to minimise the risk of tank failure, and associated leakage that can occur.

-For a free, no obligation tank inspection/corrosion analysis quotation, please contact us today or complete the web enquiry form.
+For a free, no-obligation tank inspection/corrosion analysis quotation, please contact us today or complete the web enquiry form.

-|General guide to the preventation of Pollution: PPG1|
+|A general guide to the prevention of Pollution: PPG1|

 |Pollution Prevention Guidelines: PPG2|